postgresml/postgresml/pgml-docs/docs/user_guides/predictions/deployments.md

 You can also manually deploy any previously trained model by inserting a new record into `pgml.deployments`.
 You will need to query the `pgml.projects` and `pgml.models` tables to find the desired IDs.

 !!! note
     Deployed models are cached at the session level to improve prediction times.
-Manual deploys created this way will not invalidate the cache, and active sessions will not see manual deploys until they reconnect.
+Manual deploys created this way will not invalidate those caches, so active sessions will not use manual deploys until they reconnect.

 === "SQL"